kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0845-scheduler-architecture-proposal/README.md

 ### ProcessProfilesResults
-ProcessProfilesResults recieves the output of the result(s) of the scheduler profile(s) and makes sense of the data to be consumed by the calling system.
+ProcessProfilesResults receives the output of the result(s) of the scheduler profile(s) and makes sense of the data to be consumed by the calling system.
 Since there is only a single ProfileHandler plugin, that means there is only a single ProcessProfilesResults function.

 ## ConfigurationAPI